-In order to be filed properly in accordance with the act, a notice must be substantially complete and responsive to every item specified in paragraph 6 of the CBC Act.
-When the acquiring party is an individual, or a group of individuals acting in concert, the requirement for five years' personal financial data is deleted in favor of a current statement of assets and liabilities, a brief income summary, and a statement of any material changes since the date thereof, but the Board reserves the right to require up to five years of financial data from any acquiring person.
-For complete details on the informational requirements of a change in control, see the System's "Notice of Change in Control" form.
+A current statement of assets and liabilities, a brief income summary, and a statement of any material changes since the effective date of this financial-statement information is required.
+The Board reserves the right to require up to five years of financial data from any acquiring person.
+For complete details on the informational requirements of a change-in-control filing, see the Board's public web site at www. federalreserve.gov/generalinfo/applications/afi/.
+In particular, review the System's Form FR 2081a, Interagency Notice of Change in Control.

-2090.1.2 TRANSACTIONS REQUIRING SUBMISSION OF NOTICE
+2090.1.4 TRANSACTIONS REQUIRING SUBMISSION OF PRIOR NOTICE

-The CBC Act defines "control" as the power, directly or indirectly, to vote 25 percent or more of any class of voting securities, or to direct the management or policies of a bank holding company or insured depository institution.
-Therefore, any transaction, unless exempted by the CBC Act, that results in the acquiring party having voting control of 25 percent or more of any class of voting securities or that results in the power to direct the management or policies of such an institution would trigger the notice requirement.
-However, any person who on March 9, 1979, controls a bank holding company or state member bank shall not be required to file a notice to maintain or increase control positions in the same institution.
-In addition, the Board's regulations allow persons who on March 9, 1979, fall within a presumption described in the next paragraph to acquire additional shares of an institution without filing notice so long as they will not have voting control of 25 percent or more of the institution.
+The CBC Act defines control as the power, directly or indirectly, to vote 25 percent or more of any class of voting securities or to direct the management or policies of a bank holding company or insured depository institution.
+Therefore, unless exempted by the CBC Act, any transaction that results in the acquiring party having voting control of 25 percent or more of any class of voting securities or that results in the power to direct the management or policies of such an institution would trigger the notice requirement.
+However, any person who on March 9, 1979, controlled a bank holding company or state member bank shall not be required to file a notice to maintain or increase control positions in the same institution.
+In addition, the Board's regulation on a rebuttable presumption of control allows persons who on March 9, 1979, fell within a presumption to acquire additional shares of an institution without filing notice so long as they will not have voting control of 25 percent or more of the institution (Regulation Y, 12 C.F.R.
+225.41).
 In connection with transactions that would result in greater voting control, such persons may file the required notice or request that the Board make a determination that they already control the institution.